masahiko-ofgp/onigiri/README.md

 And what collected them is `chars`.
 And the seasoning of it is each structure of `onigiri::tools`.

+Sep 13 2018, I remove some structs.
+Instead of them, I added new function `cast`.

 Sep 3 2018, I add new struct Vvc.
 However, I didn't changed the previous functions.
 Although it may be a few, someone may already be using it.